yinebebt/hexagonal-architecture/CONTRIBUTING.md

 1. Fork and clone the repository on GitHub.
 2. Create a new branch for your changes.
 3. Make your changes and commit them to your branch:
-4. Push your changes.and open a pull request with a clear title and description of your changes.
+4. Push your changes and open a pull request with a clear title and description.

 ## Guidelines